concord-consortium/lab/readme.md

 1. AWS account.
 For deployment to the lab servers managed by CC you will need an AWS account managed by concord.org.
+2. Created your AWS Access Key ID and AWS Secret Access Key.
+To do this, go to the IAM Dashboard in AWS (Services -> IAM), click 'Users', click the checkbox by your username, and select User Actions -> Manage Access Keys
-2. Copy your AWS Access Key ID and AWS Secret Access Key to the following yaml configuration file `.fog` in your home directory:
+3. Copy your AWS Access Key ID and AWS Secret Access Key to the following yaml configuration file `.fog` in your home directory:

         :default:
           :aws_access_key_id: YOUR_AWS_ACCESS_KEY_ID
           :aws_secret_access_key: YOUR_AWS_SECRET_ACCESS_KEY

-3. Place a copy of a the appropriate AWS PEM file on your local files system.
+4. Place a copy of a the appropriate AWS PEM file on your local files system.
 For deployment to the lab servers managed by CC use the `lab-dev` pem.
-4. Create or identify an appropriate AWS security group.
+5. Create or identify an appropriate AWS security group.
 For deployment to the lab servers managed by CC the `lab.dev` security group is used.
-5. Edit the `:deploy` section of `config/config.yml` using values in `config/config_sample.yml` as a guide.
+6. Edit the `:deploy` section of `config/config.yml` using values in `config/config_sample.yml` as a guide.

     Here's an example from the `:deploy` section of a working `config.yml`: